 (This is a long topic, out of the scope of this article.
 Check out Working with Repositories by Adam Hawkins for more information)

-Even though we had Rails in mind in the course of this blog post, Rails is not a dependency of described service objects.
+Even though we had Ruby on Rails in mind in the course of this blog post, Rails is not a dependency of described service objects.
 You can use it with any web framework, mobile or console app.
 Read more about Ruby on Rails pros and cons here (non-developer friendly type of text).

 That’s it!
 I hope I demonstrated how using service objects decouples concerns, simplifies testing and helps produce clean, maintainable code.